Adanzeakonobi/React-Redux-Capstone-Project/README.md

 This is a mobile web application that displays details of Covid cases in Africa.
 This details is gotten/fetched from a Covid-19 API.

+# Preview

-# Preview Mobile Version
+- Mobile Version

 ![screenshot](./src/images/homepage.png)
 ![screenshot](./src/images/detailspage.png)

-# Preview Desktop Version
+- Desktop Version

 ![screenshot](./src/images/homepagedesktop.PNG)
 ![screenshot](./src/images/detailspagedesktop.PNG)